unic/discoverswiss.infocenter/docs/Api/DefaultApi.md

 Tag

-Get the full detailed information of a Tag object.
+Get the full detailed information of an Tag object.

 ### Example
 ```php